 In accordance with Section 7.2 of the Baseline Standard (paras.
 65–71), downward adjustments must be applied in all calendar years following the start of the first crediting period.
 This ensures that credited baselines remain below business-as-usual (BAU) trajectories and that ambition increases progressively over time.

 Definition of the annual conservative reduction rate.
 After the initial adjustment in year 1, the baseline for each subsequent year shall decline by at least 1% of the initial downward-adjusted baseline.
-For savanna fire management projects, this methodology adopts an annual reduction approach to maintain continuity, transparency, and align with the annual calculations otherwise required by the methodology:
+For savanna fire management projects, this methodology adopts an annual reduction approach to maintain continuity, transparency, and align with the annual calculations otherwise required by the methodology.

+The downward adjusted baseline emissions for subsequent years is calculated as follows: